THREE THINGSS24O, 82 mi, 138 ft/mi

 Gravel with paved road connectors.
 Preferred bike rank: Cyclocross, Rigid MTB, Hardtail, Full Suspension.

-Beta: Three Things is a gravel loop traversing through the Great Smoky National Park, Cherokee National Forest, and Pisgah National Forest.
-The majority of miles are gravel roads with a few back country paved roads connecting the loop.
+Three Things is a gravel loop traversing through the Great Smoky National Park, Cherokee National Forest, and Pisgah National Forest.
+The majority of miles are gravel roads with a few country paved roads connecting the loop.
 The route is full of steep climbs and fast descents with ample water sources to filter and two main re-supply locations on route; the town of Hartford, TN and Fines Creek Cafe.
 Camping options include an established campground at Big Creek or Round Mountain Campground.
 Dispersed camping is also available at Max Patch giving panorama views of the surrounding mountains.
-When camping at Max Patch, you must walk your bike to the top as this is a hiking trail only (a short quarter mile hike).

-The route below starts at the entrance to the Great Smoky NP with overnight parking (3 or 4 car max) outside the Park’s sign on the left side of the road (when facing the entrance).
-However, an alternative start location exists at Big Creek campground with parking at the Chestnut Branch Trailhead or the campground itself.
+The route starts at the entrance to the Great Smoky NP with overnight parking (3 or 4 car max) outside the Park’s sign on the left side of the road (when facing the entrance).
+The first resupply is the Big Creek Country Store about 16 miles in.
+This can also be an alternative start location with parking at the Big Creek campground or at the Chestnut Branch Trailhead.

 THREE THINGS – Trip Gallery